Lindsay McCulloch: Double Rainbow

-Ro2 Art is proud to present the gallery's first solo exhibition with multidisciplinary artist Lindsay McCulloch, titled Double Rainbow.
-The exhibition will open September 24 and remain on view through October 22, 2022, with an opening reception held at Ro2 Art in The Cedars, located at 1501 S. Ervay St, Dallas, TX, 75215 from 7-10PM.
+Ro2 Art Gallery is proud to present the gallery's first solo exhibition for multidisciplinary artist Lindsay McCulloch, Double Rainbow.
+The exhibition will open September 24 and remain on view through October 22, 2022.

 Lindsay McCulloch’s recent series of dimensional paintings use gestural marks to create layered, sculptural pieces that are often delicate, whimsical, meticulously crafted, and unbound by gravity.
 McCulloch holds an MFA in Painting from Boston University and received her MA and BA from the University of Virginia.
 Her work has been featured in museums and galleries in the U.S. and abroad, including the Joel and Lila Harnett Museum of Art at the University of Richmond Museums in Richmond, VA; the Danforth Museum of Art in Framingham, MA; Bowery Gallery in New York City, NY; Linda Matney Gallery in Williamsburg, VA; R02 Art in Dallas, TX; Fraser Gallery in Bethesda, MD; Whitelight Contemporary in Santa Fe, NM; Nasher Sculpture Center in Dallas, TX; John Rylands Library in Manchester, UK; and Casa del Lector in Madrid, Spain; among others.
 McCulloch holds various awards, including a Joan Mitchell Foundation Fellowship, a Virginia Museum of Fine Arts Fellowship for Painting, and a Maryland State Arts Council Individual Artist Award.
 She is a two-time recipient of an Individual Artist Grant from the Arts & Humanities Council of Montgomery County.
 Her work is featured in numerous collections, including the Iraq National Library in Baghdad, Iraq and the Nasher Sculpture Center in Dallas, TX.